yajurvendrasinh/interview-tech-prep/mks/w3sprint7.markdown

 ES6 Conventions:

-1. use const by default.
+1. Use `const` by default.
-2. use let if you have to rebind a variable.
+2. Use `let` if you have to rebind a variable.
-3. use var to signal untouched legacy code.
+3. Use `var` to signal untouched legacy code.

 ### Resources